RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Why is pilgrimage so important for Christians?
+Why is pilgrimage so important to Christians?

 Are there any places in the world that you would love to visit?
-Take a moment to think about why.

 Perhaps you chose somewhere that is connected to someone special, for example, the town or country your grandparents were born.
 Or maybe, where a hero of yours lives.
-Perhaps you chose a place you have heard a lot about and would love to see for yourself.